PingfuChen/Citrus_detection/README.md

 #DataSet

-Due to transfer file limitations, please contact the author for the dataset used in this project E-mail:chenpingfu273@163.com
+Due to file transfer limitations, please contact the author for the datasets and models used in this project if necessary E-mail:chenpingfu273@163.com